kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

         genericConfigEntry.addProperty("NameOfThe Configuration", value of the configuration);
 ```

-## Setting the plugin config to the Plugin
+## Set the plugin config to the Plugin

 In order for the Plugin to start loading, you need to set
 the plugin config you created -